 Any sort of malnutrition issue or vitamin deficiency can lead to mental decline.
 Specifically make sure you do not have a Vitamin B12 deficiency.
 Also, intermittent fasting may help ward off Alzheimer’s disease.
 I invite you to listen to my podcast with a top researcher and the Godfather of Intermittent Fasting here.

-8) Use Tools to help with any memory decline
+8) Use Tools to Help Memory Decline:

 Write things down, make lists, take notes.
 I do this all the time.
 Whenever I get an idea or have a question about something, I write it down.
 If you came to my apartment, you’d see tons of notebooks full of my notes.

 9) Get Enough Sleep & Quality Sleep to Prevent Dementia:

 Sleep deprivation leads to many chronic issues, including mental decline and depression.
 Get yourself on a proper sleep schedule and make sure you are sleeping well and don’t have issues with sleep apnea, a silent killer that often goes undiagnosed.
 It’s often harder to diagnose if you are single, because a partner might hear you snoring, a common symptom of sleep apnea, and alert you to a potential problem.
-If you think you have sleep apnea, set up a sleep study at your local hospital so you can get fitted with a mask to ensure your brain still gets oxygenated at night.

 10) Does EMF exposure have anything to do with this?